From the archive

 root.resizable(False, False)

-Step 3: Adding Labels and Entry Fields
+Step 3: Add Labels and Entry Fields

 username_label = tk.Label(root, text="Username:")